About Shelley Neill

 Later it was Janis Joplin, Sly and the Family Stone, Wes Montgomery, Bill Evans, the Rolling Stones and Aretha Franklin, along with an interest in neo-classical music – Igor Stravinsky and Oliver Messian, followed by the great ladies of Jazz: Ella, Sarah, and Billie - introduced to her by Great Aunt Rose, who lived in the Bronx, was a public school teacher, and loved Jazz music, singers in particular.
 She also learned to love the music and later the way it felt when she sang a song.

-She moved to Boston in 1969 and had an on and off relationship with music until, In the 1980’s, when she picked up singing again and started to play in and around Boston.
+She moved to Boston in 1969 and had an on and off relationship with music.
+In the 1990’s, she picked up singing again and started to play in and around Boston.
 She began to take trips outside of the country and she started to research a Jazz and Blues trilogy project.
 Her first CD, The Blues Runs Though It, looked at the impact of Blues on Jazz from a vocalist’s perspective.
 A second CD, Envisioning Blue, and then the third and final CD of the series, entree blue, took her on a musical journey that began in 1915 with Robert Johnson and Ma Rainey and ended with Miles Davis in the 1960’s.

 Five years passed until her next recording project Irish Eyes Gypsy Soul was recorded.
 It incorporates many aspects of her musical, emotional, and personal history.
 She says, “It’s about how I see and hear the world – through my Irish Eyes, with my Gypsy Soul.”
 It is a tribute to familiar songs and their re-composition by Neill and her recording partners Laszlo Gardony, ron Mahdi and Yoron Israel.
 It brought together her background and wide-ranging interest, including R & B tunes and straight-ahead jazz, with work by Bob Dylan, Abbey Lincoln and Stevie Wonder and others.